mismith/scotdance/README.md

 ### Apple App Store

+* On first setup, change Xcode to use Legacy Build System
 * Use Automatic Signing in Xcode, after setting up all certificates and provisioning profiles
 * To upload to App Store: